 In sufficient opportunities for women in communities to be consulted and influence decisions about shelter design, location and targeting of shelter support, including due to lack of representation of women in camp management committees.
 Development and implementation of a new shelter design that has been used since January 2018.
 The new shelter design that is applicable across all IDP camps in Rakhine aims to increase shelters' resilience to harsh weather conditions as well as privacy to prevent gender and protection risks.

-Targeted NFI distributions carried out twice a year for the most vulnerable, including female-headed households, elderly, persons with disabilities, childheaded households, pregnant and lactating women and other vulnerable groups.

-Insufficient efforts by the Myanmar Government to improve the standards of the IDP shelters by addressing current overcrowding such as expanding the shelter space may lead to an increase in protection risks (e.g. GBV and CP issues) for especially women, girls, boys and LGBTIQ and limits the Shelter and NFI Sector actors' attempts to address shelterspecific shelter needs and capacities.
+Targeted NFI distributions carried out twice a year for the most vulnerable, including female-headed households, elderly, people with disabilities, child-headed households, pregnant and lactating women and other vulnerable groups.
+Insufficient efforts by the Myanmar government to improve the standards of the IDP shelters by addressing current overcrowding such as expanding the shelter space may lead to an increase in protection risks (e.g. GBV and cp issues) for especially women, girls, boys and LGBTIQ+ and limits the shelter and NFI sector actors' attempts to address shelter-specific shelter needs and capacities.

-Lack of time and resources to promote inclusive and participatory consultations with women and men in communities about their preferences for shelter design. location and targeting means that often only camp management committees are consulted and make the decisions.
+Lack of time and resources to promote inclusive and participatory consultations with women and men in communities about their preferences for shelter design, location and targeting means that often only camp management committees are consulted and make the decisions. of consultations with targeted conversations with women and girls, LGBTIQ+ persons, the elderly, and people with disabilities are required to identify needs and ensure that minimum standards are being met.